OrganicClick/e-commerce-back-end-challenge/README.md

  - Understanding the difference between CRUD and REST operations (https://www.strongdm.com/what-is/crud-vs-rest)
  - Best practices for for REST API design, covers routing syntax as well (https://stackoverflow.blog/2020/03/02/best-practices-for-rest-api-design/)
  - ChatGPT used to assist with syntax of RESTful API routing (https://chat.openai.com/)
+ - Referenced for troubleshooting issues related to the order of dropping tables causing errors when trying to run "npm run seed" (https://www.sqlines.com/sql-server/drop_references#:~:text=In%20SQL%20Server%2C%20you%20cannot,or%20remove%20foreign%20key%20constraints.)

 ## Contact
 To contact the owner of this repo, OrganicClick, please reach out via OrganicClick@exampleemail.com